-Welcome, and thank you for joining me here for my first blog at UnglueYou.
-I can think of no better way to share the story behind starting my business than using the same technique I offer clients.
+Welcome, and thank you for joining me here for my first blog at UnglueYou®.
+I can think of no better way to share the story behind starting my business than through collage.

-I turn to using images whenever I need to express what is going on for me but cannot find the words, finding this easier because once I represent my story visually I can explain in words what the images mean to me.
-The benefits of this approach are that I’ve expressed my thoughts, feelings, decisions etc. visually, and can now consider what I do about them; but it remains within my control to decide how much of the meaning, my story, I choose to share with others.
+I use collage whenever I need to express what is going on for me but cannot find the words.
+This approach is helpful because once I express my thoughts, values, emotions etc. visually, I can explain what the images mean.
+It then remains within my control to decide how much of my story I choose to share with others.

 Some of the images and parts of my story may resonate with you.
 I hope by sharing it in this way that you’ll connect with it on a deeper level than words alone allow.
 You may also gain an insight into how it can be used in coaching.

 Creating the Collage